AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Note that we currently require from Global that outs are written on all executable paths,
    but nothing like that in relation to Depends.

 #.
-Do I still need to add something on no overlapping between globals and formal parameter names,
-   as well as names declared in the subprogram body?
-Where does that go (I thought I had something like that)?

-#.
 Make stuff on future actions into ToDos: currently applies to Abstract State.

 #.
 Get agreement on what we do with ToDos: i.e. do we leave them in or not: perhaps gather in
    a single list of possibilities for the future?

 #.
-Check for consistency of all the high-level requirements.

-#.
-Make sure that the high-level requirements are given with enough contextual detail.

-#.
-Put the justification for presence of refined language features in this general
-   section, since it is common for all.

-#.
 Factor the strategic requirements below into this document.
 In particular, see
    what belongs here and what possibly belongs somewhere more general.

 #.
 Note: need to check the rest of the introduction for possible additional
    strategic requirements.

-#.
-Note: will need to make sure that every requirement traces down to something
-   or that it doesn't need to.

 #.
 Note: there is a possibility of tension between constructive and generative mode
    in that restrictions may be necessary to get the constructive mode to work that